 Both of these are absolute monsters when it truly boils down to it, and once you get the ball rolling with them, there’s just no going back.
 Then comes the slew of Remembrance Weapons in Elden Ring, which are highly curated, iconic armaments obtained only after trading in Remembrances with Enia the Finger Reader at the Roundtable Hold.

 There are even the best Remembrances to duplicate in the game that allow you to get a taste of both sides of the Remembrance reward.
-That is to say, most Remembrances, when you’re redeeming them, present you with multiple options in terms of recompense.
 You either choose one out of two legendary weapons or simply take the easy way out and trade in the Boss Soul for some good old gold.

 5. Dying Light

-Last but not least, the story of the original Dying Light has been followed up with a major expansion called The Following.
-It takes the open-world setting of the game to newer heights and expands its focus toward vehicular driving as well.
-One can only imagine from that point onward all the various possibilities and fun ways to get the better of your enemies.
+Not to be left out lastly, the story of the first Dying Light has been followed by a major expansion known as The Following.
+It expands the open-world environment that the game is set into higher dimensions and broadens its scope toward driving vehicles and also.
+One could only imagine at this point all the different possibilities and enjoyable strategies to take advantage of your opponents.

 6. Red Dead Redemption 2